 Dave is always busy, chopping the vegetables and herbs, greeting customers and wearing his trademark plaid shirt.
 Immediately you notice the spicy aroma of onions, garlic and home-grown (literally…at his home) vegetables which comprise the garnish for the lobster.

 Plates are paper, beer is Red Stripe and soft drinks and water are icy cold.
-The lobster tail, stuffed with Dave’s vegetable mélange is cooked in tin foil over an open fire.
-Sometimes it’s presented with a bit of breadfruit on the side.
+The lobster tail, stuffed with Dave’s vegetable mélange is still cooked in tin foil over an open fire.
+Sometimes it’s presented with a bit of breadfruit or pineapple on the side.

 A cruise to Ocho Rios isn’t complete without stopping by to order the succulent lobster painstakingly prepared by Lobster Dave himself.
 No matter what ship you are on, it’s a wonderful change from the mass-produced frozen lobster tails on formal night.
 And totally different flavor from the cold-water lobsters in Maine.

 Lunching at Lobster Dave’s isn’t for everyone nor do I recommend it for everyone.
 It’s not wheelchair accessible nor for the unsure-footed person.
 Climbing around the fence can sometimes be a challenge during the rainy season as the water is deeper and the rocks are more concealed and very slippery.
 If you are easily offended by what some of the people are smoking, don’t go.